futureverse/future.p2p/README.md

 ```

 _Comment:_ The first time you run this, you might find that
-the [wormhole-williams] executable is installed.
+the [wormhole-william] executable is installed.

 ## Share your compute power with your friends (any user)